-If answers aren't received by the end of the submission period, College Board may cancel your scores or report them for guidance purposes only.
+If answers aren't received by the end of the submission period, College Board may cancel your scores.

 Do not close the lid of your laptop, turn off your tablet screen, close Bluebook, or shut down your device until testing staff confirm that your answers have been submitted.